 from agricultural producer to energy producer.

-Much of the waste is susceptible to natural fermentation, especially in a humid environment, and produces greenhouse gases (methane); This process of fermentation can be intentional in a bio digester that produces biogas and fertilizer.
-We are potentially talking about:
+Much of the waste is susceptible to natural fermentation and produces greenhouse gas emissions (methane), especially in a humid and hot environment.
+This process of fermentation can be intentional in a bio digester that produces biogas and fertilizer.
+Potential feedstock:

 - livestock excreta: manure, slurry, poultry, turkey, cattle, sheep, horse, …